molmod/acid/acid-dataset/acid-dataset.typ

 where `8` is the number of parallel workers.

+= Remark on determinism

+The data generation scripts are fully deterministic, meaning that running them multiple times on the same hardware and software environment will yield identical results.
+However, due to differences in floating-point arithmetic across different hardware architectures and software versions, running the StepUp workflow on different systems may lead to slight numerical differences in the generated data.
+(Even with identical data, the hashes of the ZIP files may differ due to operating system details and software versions.)
+These differences should not affect the overall validity of the dataset, but they may impact the exact values derived from an analysis.

 = Software used

 The following software is required to use the dataset: